kcl-tscm/LoDiS/README.md

 ## Usage
 Copy the **input.in** file into a chosen output directory.
 The input variables for an MD simulation, including which type of process is to be simulated, are determined by modifying the **input.in** file.
-Supporting annotations within the file provide information on each variable.
+Supporting information about the input parameters can be found in the [LoDiS Documentation](https://github.com/kcl-tscm/LoDiS/wiki/LoDiS-Documentation).

 Other files required for simulation include:
 * .xyz file with the initial nanocluster atom postions